We'll help you find the right solution for your needs

+As a Soldier, Leader and Lawyer, I have been honored to support and defend the rights of those who have been wronged.
+It was this belief of doing right that ultimately led to Crockett Law, P.C.
 My primary focus has been upon representing Texans who have been harmed in their community.
 We are not afraid to take on big corporations, insurance companies and their team of lawyers.
 In the military, we protect those who cannot protect themselves.
 At our firm, we bring that same mindset in to the practice of law.
 We will never give up.
 We will never accept defeat.
 We will never quit.
-This is a promise we make to you, as your lawyers.

 My successes in court, settlements and mediations, on behalf of my clients, is tightly connected with my diverse background as a psychological operation specialist, a commissioned officer and leader of Soldiers in the United States Army.
 Over the past decade, I have had the distinguished opportunity of serving this Nation during peacetime and combat operations overseas.